 Morrisons: a FTSE 100 stock with long-term growth potential

 Even though the Morrisons (LSE: MRW) share price is down 3% in 2020 as a result of the market crash, it’s held up better than many UK shares.
 Of course, rising demand for groceries has helped to strengthen its recent financial performance.
 For example, the company reported like-for-like sales growth of 5.7% in the first quarter of its financial year.

 Looking ahead, Morrisons seems to be in a good position to maintain a relatively high rate of growth.
 For example, it’s rapidly expanding its online presence.
 This could allow it to capitalise on what may prove to be a permanent shift towards online grocery delivery or collection for many UK consumers.

 Certainly, weak consumer confidence and a competitive marketplace could hold back Morrisons’ share price.
 It also faces the threat of a second market crash.

 However, compared to most UK shares, it’s experiencing strong demand for its products.
 And, with a solid strategy, it could outperform the wider stock market in the coming years.

-The post Stock market crash: 2 bargain UK shares I’d buy in a Stocks and Shares ISA today appeared first on The Motley Fool UK.
+The post Stock market crash: 2 bargain UK shares I’d buy in an ISA today to retire in comfort appeared first on The Motley Fool UK.

 - Top shares for 2020

-Peter Stephens owns shares of Diageo.
-The Motley Fool UK has recommended Diageo.
+Peter Stephens owns shares of AstraZeneca and Morrisons.
+The Motley Fool UK has no position in any of the shares mentioned.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.